 When it comes to selling your home, marketing is one of the strongest tools Agents can offer.
 Most buyers spend weeks, or even months, window shopping online before going out to view a home.
 Your house’s photos are a buyer’s first impression – and you never get a second chance to make a first impression!
-Which is why it’s important to have your home clean, organized, and de-cluttered before you take your listing photos.
+This is why it’s important to have your home clean, organized, and de-cluttered before you take your listing photos.
 This allows the buyer to really see themselves in your home, which is what you want!
 It also makes your home appear brighter, more spacious, and ready for buyers to make it their own.

 Decluttering an entire home can seem like an overwhelming task, but you can do it!
-Here are a few steps that can help make the process more manageable, efficient and, perhaps even fun.
+Here are a few steps that can help make the process more manageable, efficient, and, perhaps even fun.

 - The outside of your home is the first thing buyers will see.
 Make sure your front yard is neat, the grass is mowed, and leaves are swept away.
 Prune any dead or dying flowers so your landscape looks bright and welcoming.

 - Make sure toys, bicycles, and trashcans are put away for photo day.
 Cars should be parked on the street, and your driveway should be clear.

 - The island and countertops should be clear to emphasize the amount of counter space.